skip to main content

 Food Preparation

-In preparing foods, raw foods must be kept separate from cooked or ready to eat foods to prevent cross-contamination between the different food risk types.
-You must either:
+When preparing food, raw foods must be kept separate from cooked or ready-to-eat foods to prevent cross-contamination between the different high and low-risk food types.
+Other ways to prevent cross-contamination between food risk types include:

-• Clean and sanitise your hands, cutting boards, knives, slicing machines and any other utensils in between different food types, OR
+• cleaning and sanitising your hands, cutting boards, knives, slicing machines and any other utensils in between preparing different foods;

-• Have separate boards and utensils for different food risk types, OR
+• using separate boards and utensils for different foods;

-• Prepare the low risk types before the high risk types to ensure no transfer of juices from one food to another.
+• preparing low-risk food types before high-risk food types to ensure no transfer of juices from one food to another; and

-Thawing must be done either quickly in a microwave or slowly in a fridge or chiller.
-Again, the time at room temperature must be minimised to prevent bacterial growth.
-If a microwave is not appropriate for that food type, you are simply going to have to get more organised to allow the time it will take to thaw the food in the fridge or chiller.
-Some foods can be thawed under running cold water, but it depends on whether this waterlogs the flesh or not.
+Thaw food quickly in a microwave or slowly in a fridge or chiller.
+The time thawing food spends at room temperature must be minimised to prevent bacterial growth.
+Some foods can be thawed under running cold water but it depends on whether this waterlogs the flesh or not.

 Do not refreeze thawed foods.
-If they been thawed accidentally they must be eaten straight away or cooked and then refrozen if need be.
+If thawed accidentally, the food must be eaten straight away or cooked and then refrozen if need be.

-To probe for food temperature ensure you sanitise the probe first and insert it into the deepest part of the food.
+To probe for food temperature, insert a sanitised probe into the deepest part of the food.
 It is best to check a number of different sites.
-In poultry, check the thigh joint, not the abdomen as this may be hollow, and you're looking for the meat temperature not that of the stuffing.
+In poultry, check the thigh joint as opposed to the abdomen in order to test the meat, not the stuffing.

 Microwaves

-When using a microwave, ensure you turn or stir the food for even cooking, allow the standing time at the end to finish the process, and check it before it is served to ensure the cooking has been even and thorough.
-If using a microwave it is best to follow microwave specific recipes, as microwaves are easily misused with resulting unsafe food.
+When using a microwave, ensure you turn or stir the food for even cooking throughout and allow for standing time at the end to finish the process.
+Check the food is cooked evenly and throughout before serving.
+It is best follow microwave specific recipes, as microwaves are easily misused and result in unsafe food.

 Loading...